-Pathway: Science, Technology, Engineering and Math
+Pathway: Science, Technology, Engineering & Math

 Develop your intellectual curiosity and logical reasoning skills as you expand your understanding of how the world works.